 Our identities are the lenses through which we see and experience the world around us.
 Our social and political identities shape our thoughts and behaviors, including how we process information, how we talk, what we consider moral, how we behave towards other groups, and even who we vote for.
 At the same time, our cognition and behavior can also shape our identities.
-At the WE-search Lab, we strive to study how people’s identities shape, and are in turn shaped by, how they think about, talk about, and do politics.
+At the We-Search Lab, we study how people’s identities shape, and are in turn shaped by, how they think about, talk about, and do politics.

 Related papers: